10 Essential Car Insurance Hacks for 2023 (Save Up to 40%!)

 defensive driving course

-could wipe those points off your record and get you better rates again.
+could wipe those points off your record—and having a clean driving record could get you better rates again.

 Look into your state’s regulations and check with your insurance company before you enroll in a defensive driving course.
 In many cases, defensive driving discounts only apply to drivers over 55.
 If you have younger drivers listed as primary drivers on your policy, your discount might not apply.